catppuccin/nvim/README.md

 #### Overwriting highlight groups

-Highlight groups can be overwritten like so:
+Highlight groups can be overwritten in the setting like so:

 ```lua
 custom_highlights = {